-Very high doses of vitamin C are known to cause gastric discomfort and diarrhea, and this is the basis for the current upper tolerable daily intake limit of 2,000 mg for adults.
+Very high doses of vitamin C are known to cause gastric discomfort and diarrhea, and this is the basis for the current Tolerable Upper Daily Intake Level of 2,000 mg for adults.

-More limited, but concerning, evidence suggests problems with daily doses of just 500 to 1,000 mg of vitamin C. (Keep in mind that the recommended daily intake of vitamin C for adults is only 75 mg to 120 mg, with an additional 35 mg for smokers -- see the RDAs
+More limited, but concerning, evidence suggests problems with daily doses of just 500 to 1,000 mg of vitamin C. In addition, blood levels of vitamin C above what is considered adequate have been linked to increased risk of mortality.
+Keep in mind that the recommended daily intake of vitamin C for adults is only 75 mg to 120 mg, with an additional 35 mg for smokers -- see the RDA table below.

 High doses of vitamin C may also reduce the effectiveness of certain medications, and increase the risk of liver damage when taking high doses of Tylenol.
 They may also interfere with tests for cholesterol and blood sugar, and for blood in the stool.

 Individuals prone to developing kidney stones or with defects in metabolizing vitamin C or oxalate should also limit vitamin C from supplements.